-- We informed in-scope suppliers of our Conflict Minerals Policy in RCOI communications. - L Brands is a member of RMI, an industry group which exists to assist member companies to investigate and mitigate risks associated with the use of conflict minerals in their products.
+- We informed in-scope suppliers of our Conflict Minerals Policy in RCOI communications. - L Brands is a member of RMI.
 As a member, we have access to additional information about the countries of origin from which SORs source.
 Using that information, we performed additional procedures to assess the SORs reported to us. - We continue to develop, and are committed to executing, a risk mitigation plan that includes providing regular updates to our Conflict Minerals Steering Committee and escalating identified risks to production and sourcing teams and the Compliance Oversight Committee to determine appropriate next steps and possible corrective action.